 We are a significant software vendor to major infrastructure engineering organizations.
-In 2018 and 2019, 88 and 96 accounts, respectively, each contributed over \$1 million to our revenues, representing 31% and 32% of our revenues, respectively.
+In 2018 and 2019, 88 and 96 accounts, respectively, each contributed over \$1 million to our revenues.
 50% of our 2018 revenues and 53% of our 2019 revenues came from 376 accounts and 424 accounts, respectively, each contributing over \$250,000 to our revenues.
-During 2018 and 2019, we served 36,718 and 34,127 accounts, respectively, and for the six months ended June 30, 2019 and 2020, we served 31,130 and 31,745 accounts, respectively.
-We determine "accounts" based on distinct contractual and billing relationships with us.
-Affiliated entities of a single parent company may each have an independent account with us.
-We have historically offered, and have in recent years enhanced, volume discount programs to incentivize such affiliated entities to consolidate their contractual relationships with us, resulting in a reduction to the number of distinct accounts so defined.
-No single account or group of affiliated accounts provided more than 2.5% of our 2018 or 2019 revenues.
+We serve over 34,000 accounts (which we define as an entity, or group of affiliated entities, that is party to one or more ongoing revenue-generating contracts with us for the use of our solutions), and no single account provided more than 2.5% of our 2018 or 2019 revenues.

 Our business is comprehensively global.
 In 2019, the majority of our revenues were generated across 171 countries outside the United States, with 32.1% from EMEA and 19.5% from APAC.
 We have purposefully invested and are fully established in developing international markets where rapid infrastructure growth will continue to present compelling opportunities for us to scale efficiently.
-In particular, Greater China, which we define as the Peoples' Republic of China, Hong Kong and Taiwan, and where we now have over 200 colleagues, has become one of our largest (among our top five) and fastest growing regions as measured by revenue, contributing just over 5% of our 2019 revenues.
+In particular, China, where we now have over 200 colleagues, has become one of our largest (among our top five) and fastest growing countries as measured by revenue.

-In 2019, we generated subscription revenues of \$608 million, total revenues of \$737 million, net income of \$103 million and Adjusted EBITDA of \$188 million, and for the six months ended June 30, 2020, we generated subscription revenues of \$328 million, total revenues of \$379 million, net income of \$69 million and Adjusted EBITDA of \$116 million.
+In 2019, we generated subscription revenues of \$608 million, total revenues of \$737 million, net income of \$103 million and Adjusted EBITDA of \$188 million.
 Our business is cash-efficient, with approximately 70% of our revenues billed in advance, and a global tax rate of under 20%.
-For additional information on our financial result, key metrics, and non-GAAP financial metrics, see the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations - Key Business Metrics."
+For additional information on our financial result, key metrics, and non-GAAP financial metrics, see the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Business Metrics."